SalesforceCommerceCloud/b2c-crm-sync/README.md

 ```bash
 npm run crm-sync:sf:b2cinstance:setup
 ```

-> This command leverages a Salesforce REST API (B2CInstanceSetup) that interacts with B2C Commerce via its OCAPI REST APIs.
-This command validates the configured OCAPI permissions as well as authentication via Account Manager by the Salesforce Platform.
+This command leverages a Salesforce REST API (B2CInstanceSetup) that interacts with B2C Commerce via its OCAPI REST APIs.
+It validates the configured OCAPI permissions as well as authentication via Account Manager by the Salesforce Platform.

 ### Setup Match and Duplicate Rules

 18. In the setup quick-find, search for Duplicate Rules (searching for 'dup' should bring up Duplicate and Match Rules).
 Once located, select the Match Rules setup option from the filtered setup menu.

 > If you are setting up PersonAccounts, please skip this section and proceed to the section titled [PersonAccount Match Rules Setup Guidance](#personaccount-match-rules-setup-guidance).